triton-inference-server/backend/README.md

 example, if the name of the backend is "mybackend", a model indicates that it uses the backend by setting the model configuration 'backend' setting to "mybackend", and Triton looks for *libtriton_mybackend.so* as the shared library that implements the backend.
-The [example backends](#example-backends) show examples of how to build your backend logic into the appropriate shared library.
+The [tutorial](examples/README.md) shows examples of how to build your backend logic into the appropriate shared library.

 For a model, *M* that specifies backend *B*, Triton searches for the